CRREL-David/FMI-SnowDepth-SWE/README.md

 # FMI-SnowDepth-SWE

+Data and code to predict snow depth and Snow Water Equivalent (SWE) for six periods over several months in winter in northern Finland.
+Snow density can then be estimated from snow depth and SWE values.
+Random Forest (RF), Support Vector Machine (SVM), Artificial Neural Network (ANN), and Multiple Linear Regression (MLR) alongside a Convolutional Neural Network (CNN) were used to independently estimate snow depth and SWE values.
+A weighted ensemble approach of these models (referred to here as Ensemble Analysis (EA)) based on their respective R-Squared values was utilized to determine final values.

 #CSV Inputs

 Folder 'CSV Inputs' contains the input data (in-situ, aerial, and spaceborne) from all data sources that were used for the machine learning models.